SimoneDeidier/IS23-AM41/README.md

 ## *Peer-reviews*

 During this course, we will have to review some documents of other's groups.
-Our group will also be reviewd, and to help other students understanding our works and our ideas, we will create some *"description documents"*.
+Our group will also be reviewed, and to help other students understanding our works and our ideas, we will create some *"description documents"*.
 All the documents (*peer-reviews and description*) are published, in fact:

 * All the *peer-review documents* are available to read in the ***deliveries/peer-reviews/reviews*** folder.
 * All the *description documents* are available to read in the ***deliveries/peer-reviews/documents*** folder.